| Title: | Simple Multi-Threaded Task Queuing |

 Task$clone(deep = FALSE)

-s contained within the list and retrieve results from those Task
+Tasks contained within the list and retrieve results from those Tasks.
+What

-it cannot do is manage interactions with Worker
+it cannot do is manage interactions with Workers or arrange for the Tasks to

 new()